 INTERNAL FLIGHTS: carriers include Nature Air and Sansa.

-BY CAR: We don't advise you to hire a car - roads to most rural areas are poor with no signage and rivers can rise dramatically.
-If you really want the freedom of your own vehicle see our car rental recommendations.
+BY CAR: We don't advise hiring a car - roads to most rural areas are poor with no signage and rivers can rise dramatically.
+Either book a transfer through the hotel, or consider booking a Tailormade Trip which includes all transport.

 TRANSFERS: Most hotels will arrange transfers to nearby hotels, or to and from San José and Liberia if required.

 BY BOAT: There are ferries connecting the central Pacific coast with Paquera on the southern tip of the Nicoya Península, and services connecting Puntarenas with Playa Naranjo and Vaquero.
 On the Osa Peninsula's Golfo Dulce, there's a daily passenger ferry between Golfito and Puerto Jiménez, and a weekday water taxi to Playa Zancudo.
 There's also a water taxi between Bahía Drake and Sierpe.
-On the Caribbean coast, a bus-and-boat service runs several times daily from Cariari to Tortuguero.
-Canal boats travel from Moín to Tortuguero, although no regular service exists.
-A daily water taxi connects Puerto Viejo de Sarapiquí with Trinidad, Nicaragua, on the Río San Juan.
+There are also various boat services along the Caribbean coast.

 HEALTH & SAFETY